TiansiGu/NS3-DifferentiatedServices/readme.md

 - Uses `weight` as the quantum for each traffic class.
 - Queues are served in round-robin order, consuming packets if within the deficit budget.
-- Each queue accumulates deficit in proportion to its weight.

 ---